CrossyChainsaw/Portfolio/README.md

 ## Wednesday
 I usually did nothing on wednesday.
 This was because me and my mom watched a series that always dropped at Tuesday 23:30.
 The episode usually lasted like 150 minutes. so I would always sleep way too late.
 Since I still wanted to sleep properly I woke up pretty late.
 This made me tired the entire day.
 And then I did nothing the entire day.
 This is how every wednesday went.
 This was very unprofessional behaviour of me.

+## Videos in Portfolio
+I just absolutely forgot this was a thing sadly, The last 3 days someone reminded me it was a thing and i added for example docker running in a video so you can see its not fake. but other than that I wanted to focus more on finishing everything instead of taking videos of everything.

 # Epilogue
 In the end it was an ok semester.
 I've had semesters that were more fun.
 Everything this semester just went vague or unstructured.
 I didn't necissarily reached/learned cool things, neither did I make cool things.
 Let's hope I don't have to do it all over again.